phi-grib/flame/README.md

 Building a model only requires entering an input file formatted for training one of the supported machine-learning methods.
 In the case of QSAR models, the input file can be a SDFile, where the biological property is annotated in one of the fields.

-The details of how Flame normalizes the structures, obtains molecular descriptors and applies the machine-learning algorithm are defined in a text file which now contains default options.
-These can be changed as we will describe latter, but for now let's use the defaults to obtain a RF model on a series of 100 compounds annotated with a biological property in the field <activity>
+The details of how Flame normalizes the structures, obtains molecular descriptors and applies the machine-learning algorithm are defined in a parameter file (*parameter.yaml*) which now contains default options.
+These can be changed as we will describe latter, but for now let's use the defaults to obtain a Random Forest model on a series of 100 compounds annotated with a biological property in the field <activity>

 ```sh
 python flame.py -c build -e MyModel -f series.sdf